 A lot of parents claim things get a little easier once your baby starts using a high chair, because it frees up your hands to do other things, including feeding yourself for once!

-So if you’re eager for your baby to start sitting in a high chair, you’re certainly not alone.
+So if you’re eager for your baby to start sitting one, you’re certainly not alone.

 A baby can start using a high chair when they have the necessary level of strength and stability, which means they should be able to hold their head steady and sit upright.